 Non-invasive human research methods can provide us with answers to the questions that non-human animals, in their distaste for drugs of abuse, are fundamentally unable to answer.
-Rutgers University Robert Wood Johnson Medical School researchers recently authored a review article describing how the use of human induced pluripotent stem cells can provide a "unique opportunity to model neuropsychiatric disorders like [alcohol use disorders] in a manner that ... maintains fidelity with complex human genetic contexts.
+Rutgers University Robert Wood Johnson Medical School researchers recently authored a review article describing how the use of human induced pluripotent stem cells (iPSC) can provide a "unique opportunity to model neuropsychiatric disorders like [alcohol use disorders] in a manner that ... maintains fidelity with complex human genetic contexts.
 Patient-specific neuronal cells derived from [induced pluripotent stem] cells can then be used for drug discovery and precision medicine".
-212
+196

 Human-relevant, non-animal research on alcohol use disorder is being carried out by scientists at the University of Connecticut, who recently used stem cells donated by alcoholic and non-alcoholic subjects to study the effects of alcohol on a specific receptor in the brain that is targeted by alcohol.
-Their results were at odds with some of the findings from animal experiments.213 At Rutgers, scientists used patient-derived cells to generate neural cell types specific to individuals in which they could study alcohol's effects on various aspects of cell physiology.
+Their results were at odds with some of the findings from animal experiments.
+At Rutgers, scientists used patient-derived cells to generate neural cell types specific to individuals in which they could study alcohol's effects on various aspects of cell physiology.
 Their results demonstrated a role for neuronal inflammation in the pathophysiology of alcohol use disorder.
-214 Others are using human induced pluripotent stem cells to study the effects of alcohol on the human liver.
-215
+Researchers at the US National Institute on Drug Abuse are using three-dimensional neocortical organoids to study the effects of prenatal cocaine exposure on the developing human brain.
+Scientists at the Medical College of Wisconsin are using human iPSC-derived organoids to study the mechanisms of ethanol-induced gene dysregulation on the development of foetal alcohol spectrum disorders.
+Other investigators are using human iPSCs to study the effects of alcohol on the human liver.

-In addition, the funds used to support ineffective and wasteful animal substance-abuse studies could instead be used to aid effective and directly human-relevant drug prevention, rehabilitation, and mental health-care programmes.
+In addition, the funds used to support ineffective and wasteful substance abuse studies in animals could instead be used to aid effective and directly human-relevant drug prevention, rehabilitation, and mental health programmes.